MarcinBalejko/BandFocus/README.md

 # BandFocus

-Building a small social network for musicians with MERN stack (Node.js, Express, React, Redux & MongoDB).
+Building a small social network for musicians with MERN stack (Node.js, Express, React & MongoDB).
+This application additionally uses technologies such as Redux, Axios and also JSON Web Token (JWT) for authentication.

 ## **Details**